altera-fpga/hls-samples/Tutorials/Tools/platform_designer_standard/README.md

    >  **Note**: Upon closing the Platform Designer window, if you are prompted to add this IP to your Quartus project, please follow the instructions in the pop-up window by clicking `Project` > `Add/Remove Files in Project` to add the IP files.
    > ![](assets/add-files-in-project.png)

-5. In the Intel® Quartus® Prime window, run Analysis and Elaboration by clicking 'Start Analysis and Elaboration'.
+5. In the Quartus® Prime window, run Analysis and Elaboration by clicking 'Start Analysis and Elaboration'.

    ![](assets/start-analysis.png)

 6. Select pins for the `i_clk` and `reset_button` inputs and `fpga_led` output.
 The JTAG to Avalon® Master Bridge Intel FPGA IP handles the connection between your design and the JTAG pins on your board automatically.

-   1. Open the pin planner using `Assignments` > `Pin Planner` in the main Intel® Quartus® Prime GUI.
+   1. Open the pin planner using `Assignments` > `Pin Planner` in the main Quartus® Prime GUI.
 In the bottom pane of the Pin Planner GUI, you will find a list of signals to assign pins to.
 Consult the data sheet for your board to choose an appropriate clock input.
 Double-click the *Location* cell and select a proper clock input.
 In this project, the `PIN_AF14` was chosen because it supplies a 50MHz clock signal.

    2. Assign pins for the `fpga_led` and `reset_button` signals using the same method.
 Your final pin assignment should match with the following screenshot.